mudlogger/er301-misc-units-by-others/README.md

-a repo of er301 custom units by other authors
+a repo of er301 custom units by other authors including the new stolmine firmware